Carl Heilman II's Guide To Leaf Peeping

 Carl gives his tips on when the best time is to discover fall foliage, and where you should go in the Adirondack Park:

 "Fall colors are pretty much an elevation thing.
 Highest go first followed by the valleys and foothills.
-Typically colors start in the central High Peaks (Adk Loj area - 2000 to 3000 feet) around the last week of Sept. and work out from there with nice overlap in a good season.
-Colors in Lake Placid / Keene Valley and other areas (1500 - 2000 feet) will generally be around first week of October.
-Lower elevations toward the next week with latest being in the Champlain Valley / Lake George area near the third week of Oct. or later - (100 to 1000 feet)."
+Typically colors start in the central High Peaks (Adk Loj area - 2000 to 3000 feet) around the last week of September and work out from there with nice overlap in a good season.
+Colors in Lake Placid / Keene Valley and other areas (1500 - 2000 feet) will generally be around the first week of October.
+Lower elevations toward the next week with latest being in the Champlain Valley / Lake George area near the third week of October or later - (100 to 1000 feet)."

 VIEW #1: Fall colors and reflections on Church Pond near Paul Smiths in the Adirondack Park (Franklin County)

 VIEW #2: Ausable Marsh Wildlife Management Area - photo taken from Ausable Point Campground where the Little Ausable River empties into Lake Champlain (Clinton County) More on the Ausable Valley Region »

 VIEW #3: Photo taken from Arab Mountain fire tower - view is southeast toward Tupper Lake (St. Lawrence County)

 VIEW #4: View of Algonquin and Heart Lake - photos taken from Mt.
 Jo (Essex County)

 VIEW #5: View of Pharaoh Lake (Pharaoh Lake Wilderness) from Treadway Mountain (Essex County)